Kamran-Afzali/Kamran-Afzali.github.io/_posts/desindetification.md

 ## General Data Protection Regulation (GDPR)

-GDPR is an EU regulation put in place to protect user’s personally identifiable information (PII) and hold businesses to a higher standard when it comes to how they collect, store, and use this data.
-The ultimate goal of GDPR?
+To protect users’ personally identifiable information (PII-name, emails, physical address, IP address, health information, income, etc) European Union  has pput in place GDPR regulation that hold businesses to a higher standard when it comes to how they collect, store, and use the data.
+The ultimate goal of GDPR is to challenge the data privacy approach of organizations across the world to give EU citizens control over their personal data .
-It’s to give EU citizens control over their personal data and change the data privacy approach of organizations across the world.
-PII includes name, emails, physical address, IP address, health information, income, etc. You can read the full text of the regulation.

 ## Health Insurance Portability and Accountability Act (HIPAA)